The One Percent Rule

 The most accurate way to judge a lease is to examine its key components—price (cap cost), residual value, and money factor.
 However, you often don’t have that information when you first see a deal or receive a quote from a dealer.

-When that happens, the 1% Rule offers a fast way to estimate whether a lease payment is reasonable.
+able.
 It’s not exact, but it’s a useful rule of thumb you can calculate in seconds on your phone.

 The 1% Rule works like this: